 Elmar Hess creates primarily multi-room installations in which cinematic, sound-installation, and photographic elements are juxtaposed conceptually with societal themes.
 In the works, the pressures and constraints of the system give rise to interpersonal conflicts, in which Hess equates subjective circumstances with contemporary-historical events.

 Elmar Hess lives and works in Berlin and Hamburg.
 He studied art from 1989-95 at the State Academy of Fine Arts in Stuttgart and at the Hamburg Academy of Fine Arts, and film from 1998 to 2000 at the University of Hamburg.

-His has been shown in numerous solo and group exhibitions including German Open at Kunstmuseum Wolfsburg, Lost Paradise at Kunstraum Wien, and Man Son 1969 – Vom Schrecken der Situation at Hamburger Kunsthalle, as well as recent solo exhibitions La Mère perdue at the European Kunstforum Berlin, and Einen Frieden Später at Kunsthalle Rostock.
+His work has been shown in numerous solo and group exhibitions including German Open at Kunstmuseum Wolfsburg, Lost Paradise at Kunstraum Wien, and Man Son 1969 – Vom Schrecken der Situation at Hamburger Kunsthalle, as well as recent solo exhibitions La Mère perdue at the European Kunstforum Berlin, and Einen Frieden Später at Kunsthalle Rostock.
 His cinematic work have been screened at the Moscow International Film Festival, film festivals in Oberhausen, and the documentary section of the Cannes Film Festival.